-Commissioned in 2010, the 86-MW Karratha Power Station is one of the most efficient and environmentally friendly electricity generation facilities in the North West Interconnected System in the Pilbara region of Western Australia.
-The facility generates electricity to supply residential and business consumers under a long-term (20-year) tolling power off-take contract with Horizon Power.
-The facility consists of two open-cycle, dry low-emissions natural gas turbines and meets all performance guarantee requirements, including output, heat rate, noise and nitrous oxide emissions.
+Commissioned in 2010, the 86-MW Karratha Power Station is critical energy infrastructure and a reliable, scheduled electricity generation facility located in the North West Interconnected System in the resource rich region of Pilbara in Western Australia.
+The facility supplies electricity to the State owned regional electric utility, Horizon Power, under a 20-year tolling power off-take contract.
+The facility consists of two online open cycle, dry low emission natural gas turbines and a spare third gas turbine on site.
+The plant is managed by highly competent and locally stationed ATCO crew and meets all its contractual performance requirements including commercial availability target, heat rate, noise pollution and nitrous oxide emissions.